avk1im/TapeNET/README.md

 # TapeNET Content

+Currently TapeNET includes:
-Currently TapeNET includes *tapenet* library for using tape drives under Microsoft* Windows and .NET*, and *tapecon* command line application.
+* *tapelib* library for using tape drives under Microsoft* Windows* and .NET*, and
+* *tapecon* command line application for Microsoft Windows.

-*tapecon* is a full-featured backup utility that also illustrates the usage of *tapenet* library. *tapecon* can run under Microsoft Windows 10 and Windows 11.
+*tapecon* is a full-featured backup utility that also illustrates the usage of *tapelib* library. *tapecon* can run under Microsoft Windows 10 and 11.
 For more information on using *tapecon*, refer to tapecon.pdf User Guide.

-*tapecon* application and *tapenet* library are free, open-source software distributed under MIT license.
+TapeNET is free, open-source software distributed under MIT license.
 Refer to the license file LICENSE.txt for more information.

 **CAUTION**: When using *tapecon*, it’s advisable to follow best backup practices, including employing multiple backup methods, not relying solely on this tool, and verifying or validating the backups regularly.